cloud-elements/devportal/docs/platform/event-management/index.md

 contacts|/hubs/crm/contacts?where=LastModifiedDate>=${date}||LastModifiedDate|yyyy-MM-dd'T'HH:mm:ssZ||CreatedDate|yyyy-MM-dd'T'HH:mm:ssZ
 ```

+The above poller configuration will allow the element instance to poll for accounts and contacts, sequentially, at the specified poller interval, with the given URL.

 #### JSON Poller Configuration

 User should use the JSON poller configuration format, as the URL poller configuration format will be deprecated and decommissioned at some point in the near future. **Note: Cloud Elements will automatically migrate the `Poller URL` format to the `Poller JSON` format for all customer instances, so customers are not expected to reprovision their element instances.